This information applies to new employees and current employees transitioning to a benefits-eligible position.

 Employees hired into a benefits-eligible position are eligible to complete their benefits enrollment as of the first day in their benefits-eligible position.

-Eligible employees must complete their benefits enrollment within a 60-day enrollment period, starting with the date of hire into their new position.
+Eligible employees must complete their benefits enrollment within a 60-day enrollment period (60 calendar days), starting with the date of hire into their new position.